VSCodium/vscodium/README.md

 #### <a id="flatpak"></a>Flatpak Option (Linux)
 VSCodium is not available as a Flatpak app, but [@amtlib-dot-dll](https://github.com/amtlib-dot-dll) has done significant work to package up the open source build of Visual Studio Code without telemetry, very similarly to VSCodium.
 That package is available [here](https://flathub.org/apps/details/com.visualstudio.code.oss) and the build repo is [here](https://github.com/flathub/com.visualstudio.code.oss).

+#### <a id="appimage"></a>AppImage Option (Linux)
+VSCodium is now offering AppImage package.
+AppImage is a convenient, single file program to run it on any Linux distribution without installing or dependencies.
+Download it, make it executable, and run it.

 ## <a id="why"></a>Why Does This Exist
 This repository contains build files to generate free release binaries of Microsoft's VSCode.
 When we speak of "free software", we're talking about freedom, not price.